-The cause of ulcerative colitis is unknown.
-People with this condition have problems with the immune system, but it is not clear whether immune problems cause this illness.
+The cause is unknown, but ulcerative colitis is often linked to problems with the immune system.
+However, it is not clear whether immune problems cause this illness.
 Although stress and certain foods can trigger symptoms, they do not cause ulcerative colitis.

-Ulcerative colitis may affect any age group, although there are peaks at ages 15 – 30 and then again between ages 50 and 70.
+Ulcerative colitis may affect any age group, although there are peaks between ages 15 and 30, and then again between ages 50 and 70.
 Other risk factors include: